 The best possible deal comes from discovering the true mission and purpose of the other side and presenting your home in a way that shows it is the best possible solution to their problem.

-That requires more work, a little finesse, and truly listening to your opponents in the negotiation.
+That requires more work, a little finesse, asking the right questions, and truly listening to your opponents in the negotiation.

 And if a little more work on my end, puts a stack of cash in your wallet at the end of the day, then it’s all worth the effort.

 You don’t have to take my word.
 The world’s most feared negotiator, Jim Camp, says this.